TheGroundZero/openvasreporting/openvas_to_report/doc/en/source/index.rst

 + **openvas_to_document**: This is the main program.
 You can use it to generate the Excel file.
 + **openvas_cutter**: This is a facility for filter and crop some information from OpenVAS XML report.

 A picture is worth a 1000 words From XML.
-Using :samp:`openvas_to_document.py` you can obtain this Excel file:
+Using :samp:`openvas_to_document` you can obtain this Excel file:

 .. image:: ../../images/excel1.png